monero-project/monero-site/src/content/moneropedia/en/fcmp++.md

 **FCMP++** (Full-Chain Membership Proofs + Spend Authorization + Linkability) is the system Monero uses to prove that @transaction inputs are valid and unspent without revealing which outputs are actually being spent.

-Each FCMP++ input proves it does spend **one output from the entire set of eligible outputs on the @blockchain**.
+Each FCMP++ input proves it does spend **one output from the whole set of eligible outputs on the @blockchain**.
 The proof itself does not leak any information about which specific output is real.

 From a chain observer’s perspective, it is not possible to determine the real input.